 The total number of errors during submission is 1.

-An unknown server error occurred when submitting User –
+An unknown server error occurred when submitting User – / The server log may contain more information about this error.

 In our environment both boxes were using LOCAL (but different) accounts as the Application Pool identity and the Planning Service Account Identity.
 When we changed the local identity accounts over to DOMAIN level accounts we could add users on both boxes.
 It appears that the PPS-P web service needs access to the domain controller to check whether the user entered actually exists.
 In fact it does a little more than that as it retrieves the user SSID to store in the Planning database too.